Tracking in the world of affiliate marketing is, at best, a nightmare. We know that. In fact, it’s the whole reason we created Affluent Analytics!

-In not short (AKA, long), as an affiliate, you run campaigns for different merchants and products.
-You can see how well you’re doing on those campaigns with basic statistics like clicks, commissions, etc. If you set everything up properly, you’ll also be able to see referring URL data.
+In not-short, as an affiliate, you run campaigns for different merchants and products.
+You can see how well you’re doing on those campaigns with basic statistics like clicks, commissions, etc. Depending on the network and your setup, you may also be able to see referring URL data.

 However, sometimes you may want to see more than that.
 For instance, what if you have two different CTAs on your page (e.g. a contextual link vs a banner) and you wanted to see which one got you more sales?
 Or, for another example, what if you are getting PPC traffic or Facebook traffic from multiple different keywords / ads?

-Sub-campaign tracking is a way to track, essentially, any other variable you want.
+Sub-campaign tracking is a way to track, essentially, any variable you want.
 Affiliates who work with paid ads are usually relatively on top of it with this (though some mistakes are still relatively common).
-Affiliates who rely on organic traffic and email marketing are often behind the curve.
+Publishers who rely on organic traffic and email marketing are often behind the curve.

 Common things to track with sub-campaigns are different: